theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 weight: 40
 ---

-The following article shows how to synchronize a Salesforce account in near-real time with SAP.<br>
+This article shows how to synchronize a Salesforce account in near-real time with SAP.<br>
 In the following scenario, data from Salesforce is used to automatically create a customer account in SAP.
 The newly created SAP customer number is then written back to Salesforce.